git-ecosystem/git-credential-manager/docs/development.md

 > 18:47:56.526712 ...er/Application.cs:69 trace: [RunInternalAsync] Git Credential Manager version 2.0.124-beta+e1ebbe1517 (macOS, .NET 5.0) 'version'
 > Git Credential Manager version 2.0.124-beta+e1ebbe1517 (macOS, .NET 5.0)
 ```

+#### Git's Trace2 API

+This API can also be used to print debug, performance, and telemetry information
+to stderr or a file in various formats.

+##### Supported format targets

+1. The Normal Format Target: Similar to `GCM_TRACE`, this target writes
+human-readable output and is best suited for debugging.
+It can be enabled via
+environment variable or config, for example:

+    ```shell
+    export GIT_TRACE2=1
+    ```

+    or

+    ```shell
+    git config --global trace2.normalTarget ~/log.normal
+    ```

+0. The Performance Format Target: This format is column-based and geared toward
+analyzing performance during development and testing.
+It can be enabled via
+environment variable or config, for example:

+    ```shell
+    export GIT_TRACE2_PERF=1
+    ```

+    or

+    ```shell
+    git config --global trace2.perfTarget ~/log.perf
+    ```

+0. The Event Format Target: This format is json-based and is geared toward
+collection of large quantities of data for advanced analysis.
+It can be enabled
+via environment variable or config, for example:

+    ```shell
+    export GIT_TRACE2_EVENT=1
+    ```

+    or

+    ```shell
+    git config --global trace2.eventTarget ~/log.event
+    ```

+You can read more about each of these format targets in the [corresponding
+section][trace2-targets] of Git's Trace2 API documentation.

+##### Supported events

+The below describes, at a high level, the Trace2 API events that are currently
+supported in GCM and the information they provide:

+1. `version`: contains the version of the current executable (e.g. GCM or a
+helper exe)
+0. `start`: contains the complete argv received by current executable's `Main()`
+method
+0. `exit`: contains current executable's exit code
+0. `child_start`: describes a child process that is about to be spawned
+0. `child_exit`: describes a child process at exit
+0. `region_enter`: describes a region (e.g. a timer for a section of code that
+is interesting) on entry
+0. `region_leave`: describes a region on leaving

+You can read more about each of these format targets in the [corresponding
+section][trace2-events] of Git's Trace2 API documentation.

+Want to see more events?
+Consider contributing!
+We'd :love: to see your
+awesome work in support of building out this API.

 ### Code coverage metrics